tomerasulin/web_project_4/README.md

 - Webpack bundler - HTML and CSS plugins
 - NPM
 - JS Transpiler - Babel
+- API class that communicate with the server by HTTP requests(GET, POST, PUT, PATCH, DELETE)

 **Link to the project on GitHub pages**